SophiaPerzan/SophiaPerzan/README.md

 </p>

 ## My Recent Projects 📚
-- NarReddit: Automate the creation of engaging, multilingual TikTok narrations from top-rated Reddit posts.
+- [NarReddit:](http://narreddit.com) Full-stack web-app which enables users to automate the creation of engaging, multilingual TikTok narrations from top-rated Reddit posts.
 - JS-Chess: A proof-of-concept exploring user-run distributed computing chess analysis for a chess platform.
 - Project-Odin: A flexible platform for automating mundane tasks, synchronizing with team members, and more.